 Funding is one of the biggest challenges when considering postgraduate study, which is why Warwick is working to increase the number of part- and fully-funded scholarships every year.

-For the 2018-19 academic session, Home and EU candidates are encouraged to apply for funding through the new ESRC-funded Doctoral Training Partnership at Warwick, which makes an annual award of a number of studentships to applicants across the Faculty of Social Sciences; the application deadline is 18 January 2018.
-Overseas candidates are encouraged, meanwhile, to apply for the University-wide Chancellor’s International Scholarships, which are awarded to the most outstanding international PhD applicants; the application deadline for this award is 19 January 2018.
+For the 2019-20 academic session, Home and EU candidates are encouraged to apply for funding through the new ESRC-funded Doctoral Training Partnership at Warwick, which makes an annual award of a number of studentships to applicants across the Faculty of Social Sciences; the application deadline will be confirmed soon and is expected to be in mid-January 2019.
+Overseas candidates are encouraged, meanwhile, to apply for the university-wide Chancellor’s International Scholarships, which are awarded to the most outstanding international PhD applicants; the application deadline for this award is 18 January 2019.

 In addition to the scholarship opportunities listed above, candidates living in England may be eligible for a Postgraduate Doctoral Loan from the UK government; you can read the full details, including eligibility criteria, on the Doctoral Loan website.